 Jackpocket App Review

 Jackpocket is an all-in-one Android/iOS application that allows lotto lovers the ability to play in a number of great lotteries—all from the comfort of your mobile device.
-Mix in a few extra features that are all pretty nifty and you have an app that could actually be pretty awesome—if the developers adjusted a few things.
+Mix in a few extra features that are all pretty nifty, and you have an app that turns out to be pretty awesome.
 In this Jackpocket Android/iOS app review, we will be looking at what the app has on offer and how well it performs.

-Jackpocket offers a very short list of additional features.
-That being said, the features on offer are pretty decent:
+Jackpocket offers a decent list of additional features.
+These features include:

-- Find a Retailer: Using location data from a user’s device, Jackpocket will locate and display all lottery retailers in that area.
-This is a really handy feature if you want to find a place to purchase a lottery ticket when you are in an area that you’re unfamiliar with.
-Users also have the option to manually insert an area for the app to search.
+- Find a Retailer: Using location data from your device, Jackpocket will locate and display all lottery retailers in that area.
+This is a convenient feature if you want to find a place to purchase a lottery ticket in an area that you’re unfamiliar with.
+You will also have the option to insert an area for the app to search manually.
 While this seems like a stand-out feature, during the testing of this app for this review the app was unable to find a retailer using either the location data from our test device or from an area that we manually inserted.
 We are not sure if this is just a glitch that only we are experiencing or something that the developer needs to work on a bit more.

 - Result History: Jackpocket offers a decent history on any selected lottery and allows users to scroll back to previous draws to see what their results were.
 It also shows a graph of the winning amount history, which is handy if users would like to see what a lottery’s previous prize amounts were.

 Surprisingly, Jackpocket features no banner advertising or adverts between app screens.
-The only hint of anything that could even be considered remotely close to advertising is a small footer on the home screen which simply reads ‘Made with love in Brooklyn’.
+The only hint of anything that could even be considered remotely close to advertising is a small footer on the home screen which simply reads “Made with love in New York.”